 None of these uncertain tax positions will impact the Company's effective tax rate if assessed.
 The Company's policy is to classify interest and penalties associated with unrecognized tax benefits as income tax expense.
-The Company had no interest or penalty accruals associated with uncertain tax benefits in its consolidated balance sheet and consolidated statement of operations for the years ended December 31, 2022 and 2021.
-The Company files income tax returns in the United States, California, Georgia, Indiana, Maryland, Massachusetts, Nebraska, New Jersey, North Carolina, Pennsylvania, Texas and in Australia.
+The Company had no interest or penalty accruals associated with uncertain tax benefits in its consolidated balance sheet and consolidated statement of operations for the years ended December 31, 2023 and 2022.
+The Company files income tax returns in the United States, California, Georgia, Indiana, Maryland, Massachusetts, Nebraska, New Jersey, North Carolina, Pennsylvania, Tennessee, Texas and Australia.
 The Company is not currently under examination by any major tax jurisdictions nor has it been in the past.
-The tax years 2011 through 2022 remain effectively open for examination by the Internal Revenue Service and most state tax authorities because of net operating losses and credit carryovers.
+The tax years 2011 through 2023 remain effectively open for examination by the Internal Revenue Service and most state tax authorities because of net operating losses and credit carryovers.

-Although it is reasonably possible that certain unrecognized tax benefits may increase or decrease within the next twelve months due to tax examination changes, settlement activities, expirations of statute of limitations, or the impact on recognition and measurement considerations related to the results of published tax cases or other similar activities, the Company does not anticipated any significant changes to unrecognized tax benefits over the next 12 months.
+Although it is reasonably possible that certain unrecognized tax benefits may increase or decrease within the next twelve months due to tax examination changes, settlement activities, expirations of statute of limitations, or the impact on recognition and measurement considerations related to the results of published tax cases or other similar activities, the Company does not anticipate any significant changes to unrecognized tax benefits over the next 12 months.

-9. Net Loss Per Share Attributable to Common Stockholders
+9. Net Loss Per Share

 The Company calculates basic net loss per share by dividing net loss by the weighted-average number of shares of common stock outstanding, excluding restricted common stock.
-The weighted-average number of shares of common stock used in the basic and diluted net loss per share calculation include the pre-funded warrants issued in connection with the Private Placement as the pre-funded warrants are exercisable at any time for nominal cash consideration.
-As of December 31, 2022, no pre-funded warrants have been exercised and there were pre-funded warrants to purchase an aggregate of 24,696,206 shares of common stock outstanding.
+The weighted-average number of shares of common stock used in the basic and diluted net loss per share calculation include pre-funded warrants to purchase up to 40,492,923 shares of common stock, as the pre-funded warrants are exercisable at any time for nominal cash consideration.
 The Company has generated a net loss in all periods presented, so the basic and diluted net loss per share are the same, as the inclusion of the potentially dilutive securities would be anti-dilutive.